-- (a) Other than the expense related allowances at clauses 13.10 (motor vehicle allowance), 13.11 (overtime meal allowances and meal breaks) and 13.15 (tool allowance), respectively, all other monetary allowances specified in clause 13, shall be automatically adjusted from the same date and in the same manner as monetary allowances are adjusted in any State Wage Case decision or other decision of the Commission adjusting minimum wage rates in this Award. - (b) The additional payments prescribed in clause 18.7(a) (on call allowances) shall be automatically adjusted from the same date and in the same manner as is prescribed for the adjustment of monetary allowances in accordance with clause 13.19(a). - (c) At the time of any adjustment to the wage rates in this Award the expense related allowances at clauses 13.10 (motor vehicle allowance), 13.11 (overtime meal allowances and meal breaks) and 13.15 (tool allowance), respectively, shall be automatically adjusted by the relevant adjustment factor.
+- (a) Other than the expense related allowances at clauses 13.10 (motor vehicle allowance), 13.11 (overtime meal allowances) and 13.15 (tool allowance), respectively, all other monetary allowances specified in clause 13 shall be automatically adjusted from the same date and in the same manner as monetary allowances are adjusted in any State Wage Case decision or other decision of the Commission adjusting minimum wage rates in this Award. - (b) The additional payments prescribed in clause 18.7(a) (on call payments) shall be automatically adjusted from the same date and in the same manner as is prescribed for the adjustment of monetary allowances in accordance with clause 13.19(a). - (c) At the time of any adjustment to the wage rates in this Award the expense related allowances at clauses 13.10 (motor vehicle allowance), 13.11 (overtime meal allowances) and 13.15 (tool allowance), respectively, shall be automatically adjusted by the relevant adjustment factor.
 The relevant adjustment factor for this purpose is the percentage movement in the applicable index figure most recently published by the Australian Bureau of Statistics since the allowance was last adjusted. - (d) The applicable index figure is the index figure published by the Australian Bureau of Statistics for the Eight Capitals Consumer Price Index, as follows:

-Allowance Eight Capitals Consumer Price Index (ABS Cat No. 6401.0 - Table 7)

-Motor vehicle allowance Private motoring sub-group

-(last adjusted 1 September 2014)

-Overtime meal allowance Take-away and fast foods sub-group

-(last adjusted 1 September 2016)

-Tool allowance Tools and equipment for house and garden (last adjusted 1 September 2016) component of the household appliances, utensils and tools sub-group
+Allowance Eight Capitals Consumer Price Index (ABS Cat No. 6401.0 - Table 7) Motor vehicle allowance (last adjusted 1 September 2014) Private motoring sub-group Overtime meal allowance (last adjusted 1 September 2016) Take-away and fast foods sub-group Tool allowance (last adjusted 1 September 2016) Tools and equipment for house and garden component of the household appliances, utensils and tools sub-group